Zhizhe300/gothic1-lock-cracker/README.md

-# gothic1-lock-cracker
+# Chest Lock Solver

-Python desktop solver for linked bolt lock puzzles with a simple UI.
-Supports English and Russian.
+A small desktop tool for solving linked bolt lock puzzles.

+## Features

+- Supports 4 to 7 bolts
+- Uses positions from -3 to +3
+- Allows linked bolt movement rules
+- Finds the shortest solution with breadth-first search
+- Includes Russian and English UI

+## Run

+python chest_solver_ui.py

+Or simply take the pre-built exe-file.